-Section 8 Tank Vehicles
+Tank Vehicles

 - Inspecting Tank Vehicles

 - Driving Tank Vehicles

-- Safe Driving Rules
+- · Safe Driving Rules

 This section has information needed to pass the CDL knowledge test for driving a tank vehicle.
 (You should also study Sections 2, 5, 6, and 9).
 A tank endorsement is required for certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.
-A tank endorsement is required if your vehicle needs a Class A or B CDL and that vehicle is designed to transport any liquid or gaseous materials within a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or the chassis.
-A commercial motor vehicle transporting an empty storage container tank, not designed for transportation, with a rated capacity of 1,000 gallons or more that is temporarily attached to a flatbed trailer is not considered a tank vehicle.
+A tank endorsement is required if your vehicle needs a CDL and you want to haul a liquid or liquid gas within a tank or tanks having an individual rated capacity of more than 450 liters (119 gallons) and an aggregate rated capacity of 1,000 gallons or more.
+The same requirement applies whether the tanks are permanently attached to the vehicle or temporarily attached to the vehicle.
 A tank endorsement is also required for Class C vehicles when the vehicle is used to transport hazardous materials in liquid or gas form in the above described rated tanks.